RITRedteam/goofkit/README.md

 # goofkit
 In line function hooking LKM rootkit

-## By Jack McKenna and Rayne Caffero
+## By Jack McKenna and Rayne Cafaro